-First opened in 1969 in a reconstructed bastion, the Fort Pitt Museum reconstructs Pittsburgh's early history through a variety of interactive stations, life-like museum figures, and artifacts.
+First opened in 1969 in a reconstructed bastion, the Fort Pitt Museum presents Pittsburgh's early history through a variety of interactive stations, life-like museum figures, and artifacts.

-Three recreated rooms detail life inside the Fort during the 1750s, and include a fur trader's cabin, a casemate storage room for munitions, and a British soldiers' barrack.
+Three recreated rooms detail life inside the fort as it was in the 1750s: a fur trader's cabin, a storage room for munitions, and a British soldiers' barrack.

 The DAR, or Daughters of the American Revolution, owns the Fort Pitt Block House, which adjoins the Fort Pitt Museum.
-Built in 1764, it is the only surviving structure of the original Fort Pitt, and is not only the oldest building in Pittsburgh, but also the oldest west of the Allegheny Mountains.
+Built in 1764, it is the only surviving structure of the original Fort Pitt and the oldest building in Pittsburgh.

-The tiny blockhouse, which once provided quick cover for people caught outside Fort Pitt when it came under attack, was converted to a residence in 1785 and served as a dwelling until 1894 when it was gifted to the Pittsburgh Chapter of the DAR by Mary Schenley.
-The Block House is not part of the Fort Pitt Museum; it is a self-supporting, privately-owned museum with no admission fee.
+The tiny blockhouse, which once provided quick cover for people caught outside Fort Pitt when it came under attack, was converted to a residence in 1785.
+It served as a private dwelling until 1894 when it was gifted to the Pittsburgh Chapter of the DAR.
+The Block House is not part of the Fort Pitt Museum, but a self-supporting, privately owned historic museum with no admission fee.

 The Fort Pitt Museum is located on the grounds of Pittsburgh's beautiful Point State Park.
 While visiting the museum, save some time to enjoy this National Historic Landmark.
 Walk along the accessible paved riverfront promenades, which overlook Pittsburgh's scenic hillsides and many bridges.
 A 100-foot-tall fountain enhances the beauty of the park, and visitors may picnic on the lawns.
 Hiking and biking trails, along with fishing and boating opportunities, make this park a great place to spend a day.